Ludwig Buchhorn: Life

 After the death of his teacher Daniel Berger, Buchhorn was entrusted in 1824 with the leadership of the Academic engraving school.
-While teaching he had many disciples, among them were Friedrich Eduard Eichens, Rudolf Hertzberg, Hermann Kramer Edward Almond, Adolf Schrödter.
-At the age of 86 years he died on 13 November 1856 in Berlin.
+While teaching, he had many disciples, among them were Friedrich Eduard Eichens, Rudolf Hertzberg, Hermann Kramer Edward Almond, Adolf Schrödter.
+He was awarded the Red Eagle Order, 4th class, on January 20, 1833.
+At the age of 86 years, he died on 13 November 1856 in Berlin.

 In his early works, the Old Master was a big focus of his work.
 Influenced by Franz Krüger and Johann Gottfried Schadow, Buchhorn soon found a unique style and worked in his later works increasingly from nature.
 Portraits of Buchhorn were painted by Johann Carl Kretzschmar and Georg Friedrich Adolph Schöner.